mmontonerin/Drosophila_wolbachia_infection_related_genes/02_Ortholog_find_and_Phylogenetics/README.md

 ```

 ## Phylogenomics
+All the single copy genes that OrthoFinder found were aligned and modified in the same ways as the genes explained above, separately.

-The tool gene_stitcher.py in [https://github.com/ballesterus/Utensils](https://github.com/ballesterus/Utensils) was used to concatenate all the single copy genes that OrthoFinder found and create a partition file.
+Then, the tool gene_stitcher.py in [https://github.com/ballesterus/Utensils](https://github.com/ballesterus/Utensils) was used to concatenate those alignments and create a partition file.

 *Important, Python 2.7 needed*